 Instead, you should earn respect by inspiring others or making the world a better place.
 How?
 It depends.

 When researching this topic, I landed on this page by Gallup about the most admired people, and ironically, all the people on this list are either billionaires or millionaires.
 But did these people make the list because of their wealth, or because of their other achievements?
 Who knows.

 As for me, I have the most respect for people that (voluntarily) try to make the world a better place.
 And you often don't need any money for this.

 - Try to volunteer for a cause that you believe in (and find yourself to be happier as a result!)

-- The next time you go for a walk, bring an empty bag with you and pick up trash
+- The next time you go for a walk, bring an empty bag with you and pick up the trash.

 - Strike up a friendly conversation with someone who looks sad or lost.